 CAE Exam Class – Reading and Use of English: Part 1

-This page offers a guide to the first part of the Reading and Use of English Paper in the Cambridge Advanced (C1) Exam, what it tests, how to approach it and how to revise for it.
+This CAE Exam class looks at the first part of the Reading and Use of English Paper in the Cambridge Advanced (C1) Exam, what it tests, how to approach it and how to revise for it.

 The first test in the Reading and Use of English Paper of the CAE Exam looks something like this: